 “We cannot win this battle to save species and environments without forging an emotional bond between ourselves and nature as well – for we will not fight to save what we do not love” – Stephen Jay Gould

-I am currently an entomology intern with Buglife and Natural England, specialising in saproxylic beetles and fenland carabids and staphylinids.
+I currently run a project for the Northamptonshire Biodiversity Records Centre encouraging and supporting biological recording within the county.
+It is great to bring my skills to a new county.
+Previously I was an entomology intern with Buglife and Natural England, specialising in saproxylic beetles and fenland carabids and staphylinids.
 Before this I worked for Buckinghamshire County Council as an ecologist.
 I worked on planning applications, generating records and increasing public engagement with biodiversity and planning legislation in Buckinghamshire through developing the website for the ecology department of my local county council.
 Apart from recording wildlife I also enjoy getting involved with a vast array of practical conservation work in order to improve my local area for wildlife including working on Wildlife Trust and National Trust sites.
 I have also done some freelance consultancy work informing management decisions on nature reserves, charity projects and surveying development sites.
 I have also helped set up and implement 4 national Garden Bioblitzes helping to generate thousands of useful biological records and encourage many people to start biological recording, even if it is just recording a few species in their gardens.
 As part of this work I helped filter and validate thousands of records, refining my identification and communication skills.
 For more information about the Garden Bioblitz please see here.
 I am also an active member and supporter of many societies including Buglife, the RSPB, the British Trust for Ornithology (BTO), Butterfly Conservation, the Botanical Society of Britain and Ireland, the Bumblebee Conservation Trust and the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust (BBOWT).
 I also have developed social media skills and now really enjoy sharing my passion with others through my blog, Twitter and Facebook.
 I also help update and expand the content of the Bees, Wasps and Ants Recording Society’s Facebook page, to promote the survey, identification and documentation of British aculeates.
 I am very lucky to live near the Chilterns and love nothing more than taking my dog for walks in the rolling hills and chalk grasslands.